micmejia/bible-dump/NKJV/Mark/Mark 10.md

 They said, "Moses permitted _a man_ to write a certificate of divorce, and to dismiss _her._"

 ###### 5
-And Jesus answered and said to them, "Because of the hardness of your heart he wrote you this [^a]precept.
+And Jesus answered and said to them, "Because of the hardness of your heart he wrote you this precept.

 ###### 6
 But from the beginning of the creation, God 'made them male and female.'